brianschubert/splib07-loader/README.md

 Tools for loading spectra from a local archive of the [USGS Spectral Library Version 7](https://pubs.er.usgs.gov/publication/ds1035).

-The dataset release for USGS Spectral Library Version 7 can be downlaoded from the USGS ScienceBase data server at https://dx.doi.org/10.5066/F7RR1WDJ.
+The dataset release for USGS Spectral Library Version 7 can be downloaded from the USGS ScienceBase data server at https://dx.doi.org/10.5066/F7RR1WDJ.

 ## Credits